 Black Elk quote on the wall of the Little Bighorn Battlefield National Monument museum.
 Black Elk, a Northern Cheyenne, was a young teenager when he fought in the battle here, and he went on to become an important witness to what occurred here.
 This quote is from Black Elk Speaks, poet and author John G. Neihardt’s account of Black Elk’s conversations about, among many things, this battle and of his life as a visionary and holy man.
 It was published in 1932, when Black Elk was in his late 60’s.
 Black Elk’s life was a fascinating one, and I’ll continue to follow him in this series.
 To be continued…

 Many times throughout my life, especially as a child and teen, I had heard of the battle at the Little Bighorn, and shrugged my shoulders each time.
-I was not inspired to learn more about it: it seemed to me like just one more of the countless times human beings have slaughtered each other for what were probably completely insufficient reasons.
+I was not then inspired to learn more about it: it seemed to me like just one more of the countless times human beings have slaughtered each other for what were probably completely insufficient reasons.
 Why learn the tedious details?

 I’ve only recently begun to make a serious study of the history of the Native Americans of the Great Plains and their encounters with the encroaching peoples of the United States and Europe.
 What I’ve learned is disturbing, amazing, complex, and heart-wrenching.
-Learning about this battle, it turned out, is not the least bit tedious.
+Learning about this battle, it turns out, is not the least bit tedious.
 It’s dramatic, tragic, fascinating, and invaluable for understanding this very important and formative period in American history, and continues to be very relevant today.
 Human beings are still wasting lives on battlefields all over the world, and Americans are still dismissive of and doing wrong to the original inhabitants of the Plains, as the recent Dakota Access Pipeline debacle illustrates.

 Ordinary Philosophy and its Traveling Philosophy / History of Ideas series is a labor of love and ad-free, supported by patrons and readers like you.
 Please offer your support today!